Ignitis: History

 Lietuvos Energija was founded in 1991.
 It was a vertically integrated state-owned enterprise that owned and operated all electrical and heating businesses in Lithuania apart from the Ignalina Nuclear Power Plant.
 In 1997, the company was registered as Lietuvos Energija AB and it was partly privatized.
 The government kept 86.5% of the shares while 8.5% was privatized to the company's workers, and 5% to the Swedish company Vattenfall.
 In 2002, power generation companies AB Lietuvos Elektrinė and AB Mažeikių Elektrinė, and distribution grid companies AB Rytų skirstomieji tinklai and AB Vakarų skirstomieji tinklai were separated from Lietuvos Energija.
 In 2007, Lietuvos Energija acquired a stake in UAB Geoterma, the owner and operator of the Klaipėda Geothermal Demonstration Plant.

 In 2008, Lietuvos Energija was transferred to newly established energy holding company LEO LT.
 After dissolution of LEO LT in 2010, Lietuvos Energija became a subsidiary of UAB Visagino Atomine Elektrine, a state-owned project company of the Visaginas Nuclear Power Plant.
 At the same year, the company acquired Lietuvos Elektrinė, another subsidiary of Visagino Atomine Elektrine.
 In September 2012, the transmission system operator Litgrid and the electricity market operator Baltpool were separated from Lietuvos Energija and spun off to the state-owned company EPSO-G.

-In 2013, Lietuvos Energija AB changed its name to Lietuos Energijos Gamyba AB, and its parent company UAB Visagino Atominė Elektrinė has changed its name to Lietuvos Energija UAB.
+In 2013, Lietuvos Energija AB changed its name to Lietuvos Energijos Gamyba AB, and its parent company UAB Visagino Atominė Elektrinė has changed its name to Lietuvos Energija UAB.

 In October 2017, Lietuvos Energija acquired the Vilnius Combined Heat and Power Plant (Vilnius Power Plant-3) from Vilniaus šilumos tinklai.
 In 2018, Lietuvos Energija bought Lithuanian wind park operators UAB Vejo Vatas and UAB Vejo Gusis with a 34-MW wind portfolio.
 It also acquired a 50-MW wind park project in Poland.

 On 5 September 2019, Lietuvos Energija was renamed Ignitis Group.
 Lietuvos Energijos Tiekimas, Energijos Tiekimas, Gilė and Litgas were merged to form Ignitis UAB.
 Lietuvos Energijos Gamyba became Ignitis Gamyba and Lietuvos Energija Renewables became Ignitis Renewables.
 Other subsidiaries, except Energijos Skirstymo Operatorius, were also renamed accordingly.

-In 2020, "Ignitis grupė" implemented the initial public distribution of shares (English IPO), after which its shares were listed on the "Nasdaq Vilnius" stock exchange.
-After the IPO, 450 million was raised in the company.
-EUR capital, and the state continues to control the controlling share package – 74.99 percent. shares.
+In 2020, Ignitis Group implemented the initial public distribution of shares (English IPO), after which its shares were listed on the Nasdaq Vilnius stock exchange.
+The IPO raised 450€ million EUR capital while the state continues to control a 74.99% controlling share package.

-On September 9, 2021, Ignitis grupė acquired 100% of the capital of Ignitis gamyba.
+On September 9, 2021, Ignitis Group acquired 100% of the capital of Ignitis Gamyba after delisting the later from Nasdaq Vilnius alongside Energijos skirstymo operatorius.
+In July 2024, Ignitis transferred equipment from its TPP-3 Vilnius thermal power plant to support Ukraine's energy infrastructure as part of the Baltics states mission to support the freedom.